 Our District's SEL Curriculum Committee chose Second Step as our core SEL curriculum because it has a strong evidence base and includes engaging age-appropriate educational games, activities, and media.
 It has been successfully implemented by over 26,000 schools worldwide.
 Second Step aligns with WA State SEL competencies, as well as our district initiatives.
 It also has been endorsed by numerous organizations, including the Collaborative for Academic, Social, and Emotional Learning (CASEL) and the Department of Education, for the quality of research, training, and teacher and family support.

 To learn more about the scope and sequence of Second Step lessons by grade level, please download the curriculum Scope & Sequence (PDF).
 You can find additional information on the Second Step website: SecondStep.org.
 Ask your student's classroom teacher for an activation key code to access online family resources.

 Social Emotional Learning in NTPS Secondary Schools

-High Schools are implementing CharacterStrong curriculum as part of the advisory time that includes High School and Beyond plans and other important work done in Core.
+High Schools are implementing CharacterStrong curriculum as part of the advisory time that includes High School and Beyond plans and other important work.

 For more information on SEL in our District, please contact our Student Support team at (360) 412-4484.